-Puerto Rico board sets October 14 date for draft turnaround plan
+Puerto Rico board sets Oct.
+14 date for draft turnaround plan

-NEW YORK Puerto Rico's newly created federal oversight board on Friday set an Oct.
-14 deadline for the island's governor to draft a fiscal turnaround plan, as protesters at its first public meeting compared the board to "slavery" and said it was "pillaging Puerto Rico."
+NEW YORK (Reuters) - Puerto Rico's newly created federal oversight board set an Oct.
+14 deadline for the island's governor to draft a fiscal turnaround plan on Friday, as its first public meeting was disrupted by angry protesters.

 The board asked Governor Alejandro Garcia Padilla to present a plan laying out his vision for stabilizing Puerto Rico, which is grappling with $70 billion in debt, a 45 percent poverty rate and a decade-long recession.